 Cross section of diamond drilling across drill line 4, highlighting the dominant lithologies and gold grade

-The Company has recently completed a trenching, mapping, and sampling programme at Madina Bafé that has confirmed the presence of a 1.2 km by 30-45 m NE-striking mineralised zone in the south-east of the prospect.
+Trenching, mapping, and sampling programme at Madina Bafé has confirmed the presence of a 1.2 km by 30-45 m NE-striking mineralised zone in the south-east of the prospect.
 Mineralisation is hosted by sheeted tourmaline-quartz veins and quartz-tourmaline breccias with best results including 4.0 m @ 1.40 g/t Au (MBT-005), 6.0 m @ 0.86 g/t Au incl.
 1.0 m @ 4.40 g/t Au (MBT-005),1.2 m @ 1.14 g/t Au (MTB-003) and 1.0 m @ 1.77 g/t Au.
 Mineralisation remains open to the east.
 RC and diamond drilling between trenches MBT-003 and MBT-004 has previously returned excellent intersections - including 9.6 m @ 16.08 g/t Au and 1.5 m @ 2.84 g/t Au - that are indicative of depth-continuity of the zone and of elevated gold contents.
-Additional trenching is being considered across both the strike extension of Madina Bafé South-East and Madina Bafé West in Q4-2015, ahead of a potential drilling programme across key targets in the Dalafin licence next year.
+Additional trenching is being considered across both the strike extension of Madina Bafé South-East and Madina Bafé West, ahead of a potential drilling programme across key targets in the Dalafin licence.

 RC and diamond drilling at Madina Bafé